 I’m nice like that!

-- Bring a good pair of scissors or clippers so you can cut the flowers you want to bring home (they will have some for people to use, but they go fast).
+- Bring a good pair of pruning shears so you can cut the flowers you want to bring home (they will have some for people to use, but they go fast).

 - Spray yourself with a little bug spray before heading out to the fields.

 - Don’t forget your camera!
 You’ll kick yourself if you do!
 I have a Canon DSLR and absolutely LOVE it!
 It takes amazing photos, like the ones in this post!